 Did you know that a good number of British Columbians are still not active enough to receive health benefits?

-This concerns me and drives my passion for health promotion through physical activity because inactivity is associated with a variety of health issues.
-Some of these issues include but aren't limited to: cardiovascular disease, osteoporosis, coronary heart disease, obesity, diabetes, and certain types of cancer.
+Inactivity is associated with a variety of health issues; some of these issues include but aren't limited to: cardiovascular disease, osteoporosis, coronary heart disease, obesity, diabetes, and certain types of cancer.

 Regardless of the health issues associated with inactivity, the good news is that evidence shows physical activity helps prevent chronic disease, premature death, and improves health as well as quality of life.
 One great way to improve your health and to reduce chances of developing health concerns is to get outside and TAKE A HIKE!